SpocWiki/_public/schema.org/predicate/Relations/has/has_mission_coverage_priorities_policy.md

 - [ #has/_mission_coverage_priorities_policy :: CreativeWork, URL ] or
 - [ has_mission_coverage_priorities_policy :: CreativeWork, URL ]

-For a &lt;a class="localLink" href="/NewsMediaOrganization"&gt;NewsMediaOrganization&lt;/a&gt;, a statement on coverage priorities, including any public agenda or stance on issues.
+For a [[NewsMediaOrganization]], a statement on coverage priorities, including any public agenda or stance on issues.

 Relation describes that:
 [ #has_/domain  :: NewsMediaOrganization ]